makers-for-life/makair-simulator/README.md

 7. You can now run the control-ui executable on port `CNCB0`.
 For example: `makair-control.exe -p CNCB0`.
 For some unknown reason, the `\\.\` prefix is not required for the port name here.

 ## Easy way to Run the Simulator and the UI (linux only)
 You might want to run the simulator in background, with a control UI.
-You could just use the` install_simulator.sh `bash script located in the utils directory of this repo.
+You could just use the `install-libs.sh` and the ` install_simulator.sh `bash scripts located in the utils directory of this repo.
-This script will clone, build and run this repo AND the [control-ui](https://github.com/makers-for-life/makair-control-ui) repo
+`install-libs.sh` script will install the requiered libs `install_simulator.sh ` script will clone, build and run this repo AND the [control-ui](https://github.com/makers-for-life/makair-control-ui) repo
 You might need to manually uncomment the line "#define SIMULATOR" in includes/config.h in the makair-firmware submodule.

 ## RCC patient equation